Michaelgi962/RaspPiProjRefs/README.md

 ~~- https://github.com/stream-pi~~
 ~~- https://stream-pi.com/~~
 - Criteria of Failure:
--> no documentation
+-> M: no documentation
--> inactive project (i.e. No developments for 1yr)
+-> M: inactive project (i.e. No developments for 1yr)
--> inactive discord community (i.e. No messages for 1mo)
+-> M: inactive discord community (i.e. No messages for 1mo) -> B&M: project unstable & unreliable:
+i. worked in a limited capacity and didnt work afterclosing and reopening ii. the unreliability of the project may ended up as a time sink resulting in new technology being introduces for automation that is actually slowing down the user.
+- Remarks:
+->